Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 One of the most surefire ways to test for a faulty printer is to print in draft mode, which is the fastest and most efficient way to print as it does not require a lot of ink.
 If printing in draft mode is slow, that may be a sign your printer is ready to be thrown out.
 At the rate printer technology is going, it is highly not recommended to purchase a refurbished printer or repair an old one

-There are several questions you should ask yourself before shopping for and ultimately buying a Bluetooth printer.
+You should ask yourself several questions before shopping for and ultimately buying a Bluetooth printer.

 For even faster processing speeds, users have the option of Bluetooth printers with Near Field Communication (NFC) technology, which uses short-range radio waves to fire off data from a smartphone or tablet to a printer by touching both.
 It is a nice alternative over a simple Bluetooth connection that requires toggling through mobile settings to initiate the print, good for time-strapped individuals.